-Spring is one of my favorite times of the year.
+Spring is a beautiful time of the year.
 I love that everything is starting to grow again after a long winter, plus all of the fresh smells, birds chirping, and grass turning green again.
 And the breezy spring days are always perfect for flying kites!

 How to Make Paper Bag Kites

 - paper lunch bags

 - embellishments: stickers, paint, markers, crayons, construction paper, washi tape

 - Decorate – To make your paper bag kites, start by having the kids decorate their paper bags.
 Use a variety of colors and your favorite embellishments.
 Stickers and washi tape work really well to add some fun prints and colors!
 They could also draw designs with markers and crayons or add polka dots and stripes using washable paints.
 Just make sure the paint is dry before moving on to the next step.

 - Cut – Using a pair of scissors, snip a little hole on the bottom base of the bag.
 This will be used for the kite string.

 - String – Cut a piece of yarn or string about 18-24 inches long.
 Tie one end to the middle of a popsicle stick and feed the other end through the hole in the bag.
 The popsicle stick will keep the kite string from pulling out when it’s flying.